Phil Blumenthal, filmmusicjournal.com (Switzerland)

 Randall has been writing about film music for more than 40 years.
 He currently writes a regular film music interview/review column for buysoundtrax.com, and has written nearly 200 liner note commentaries for specialty soundtrack album releases for labels such as BSX, La-La Land, Quartet, Perseverance, and others.
 In the 1980s, Larson edited and published CinemaScore: The Film Music Journal, which eventually merged with Soundtrack Magazine, for which Larson served as senior editor until its demise in 2002.
 Larson is the author of hundreds of articles in fields as diverse as music, fantasy and horror fiction literature, and has authored several books on these topics.
 He specializes in examining music in science fiction, horror and fantasy films.

 Craig Lysy, Movie Music UK (USA)

 Craig started collecting in earnest in 1980 and has never turned back.
 At the prodding of his dear friend and fellow Los Angelino Jon Broxton he joined his website Movie Music UK with a mission to bring Golden and Silver Age scores to its readership.
-Craig loves the sensibilities of these ages which bear an amazing treasure trove of extraordinary scores.
+Craig loves the sensibilities of these ages, which bear an amazing treasure trove of extraordinary scores.
 He has dedicated himself to celebrating, and introducing new generations of film score lovers to the glory of the Golden Age with his seminal series “Father Of Film Scores”, where he provides in depth articles that explore the biographies, canon, compositional style, legacies and recommended works of these Titans of film score art.
 Craig is also celebrating the past with his ongoing series of critical reviews, which explores the history of Academy Award film score winners.
 Craig believes that to truly and fully appreciate the beauty of film score art today, you must first understand the wonder and glory from whence it came.